salahnomad/salahnomad.github.io/content/malaga-codex/local-rituals/espetos-epiphanies/index.md

 What looks like simple grilling is actually a 200-year-old **living algorithm**, a dance between human, element, and time, passed down from the fishermen of El Palo.
 To see it is to understand a different kind of operating system.

 *   **The Hardware:** A *caña*—a reed or bamboo rod sharpened to a precise 45° angle.
 *   **The Data:** The sardines themselves.
 The best begin their journey in the rich Atlantic waters near Larache—my Moroccan hometown—before migrating through the Strait of Gibraltar.
-Their flavor carries the memory of two shores, just like my own journey.
+Their flavor carries the memory of two shores, just like [the journey of a Rooted Nomad](/about/philosophy/salah-philosophy/).
 *   **The Server:** A boat filled with sand, cradling olive wood embers burning at a steady 650°C.
 *   **The Code:** The *espetero*'s hands execute nature's perfect algorithm.
     ```python